 Thursday 24th November

-On the last day of the conference, the People’s Inquiry Report was officially launched at Parliament House at 11.00am with a speech by the Chairperson of the Inquiry, Kellie Tranter.
+On the last day of the conference, the People’s Inquiry Report was officially launched at Parliament House at 11.00am with a speech by the Inquiry’s chairperson, Kellie Tranter.

 For more information on IPAN’s National Conference, refer to the following links: